-Once you have answered these questions, you must again consider both the character’s nature and circumstances.
 Perhaps your character grew up poor in an uneducated family and has returned home.
 How does the character feel about coming home and her family and old neighbours?
 Maybe she has picked up words and phrases in the big city that people poke fun at her for using.
 Details such as these in characters’ speech bring them to life, and add vivid colour to character portraits.
 For the same example, the character could resent or feel embarrassed of where she comes from.
-In that case, she might deliberately speak in a way that sets her apart from her former peers.
+In that case, she might deliberately speak in a mannered way that sets her apart from her family back home.

 Sometimes how a person speaks can be particularly revealing if they are trying to assimilate into an unfamiliar group.
 The ‘shibboleth‘ is a word that distinguishes one in-group from another.
 That group might be as small as a clique or as large as an entire nationality.

 In the past, shibboleths have been used to identify spies or enemy combatants.
 But a Shibboleth can also trip your character up in a social sense.
 The wrong pronunciation or choice of vocabulary might reveal that person as someone who is ‘different’.
 A foreign exchange student for example may stumble over strange idioms the locals use that don’t make immediate sense.
 For example, an English character studying in Germany might be confused why everyone’s talking about sausages and pony farms.

 - A few writers can get away with writing in dialect, but again, here is where it is better to create the impression of the way a character speaks.
 A little goes a long way.
-Don’t make every single phrase a culturally-specific idiom or exclamation.
-Spread your verbal colour evenly
+Don’t make every single phrase a culturally-specific idiom or exclamation